 The beautiful Turks & Caicos islands consist of over 40 islands and cays, eight of which are uninhabited.
 The islands are located southeast of Miami, Florida and just below the Bahamas chain to the east of Cuba.

-The islands are almost as divers as its people; The main tourist centre of Providenciales is a hub of activity or there are the quiet and tranquil islands of North and Middle Caicos, or the historic Capital Island of Grand Turk – each island offers a unique and different experience.
+The islands are almost as diverse as its people; The main tourist centre of Providenciales is a hub of activity or there are the quiet and tranquil islands of North and Middle Caicos, or the historic Capital Island of Grand Turk – each island offers a unique and different experience.
 But with an all-year round great climate, pristine beaches and crystal-clear waters perfect for diving, snorkeling or swimming, Turks & Caicos is a beautiful destination to visit.

 The best way of experiencing the islands is island-hopping – either by boat or by a short plane ride.
 Alternatively, tourists choose to return time and time again to explore a different area of this stunning archipelago.